lvgl/lvgl/docs/details/widgets/scale.rst

 Setting range
 -------------

-A Scale's starts its life with a default range of [0..100].
+A Scale starts its life with a default range of [0..100].
 You can change this range with :cpp:expr:`lv_scale_set_range(scale, min, max)`.